data-lessons/SQL-business/_episodes/00-sql-introduction.md

 instructions on how to download the data, and also how to install and open SQLite Manager.

-# Motivation

-To start, let's orient ourselves in our project workflow.
-Previously, we used Excel and OpenRefine to go from messy, human created data to cleaned, computer-readable data.
-Now we're going to move to the next piece of the data workflow, using the computer to read in our data, and then use it for analysis and visualization.

 ## What is SQL?

 SQL stands for Structured Query Language.
 SQL allows us to interact with relational databases through queries.